 Use the information in this section to detect and troubleshoot problems with connections, which can be useful both to troubleshoot configuration problems, and for security forensic audits.
-Beginning with release 8.5.009, RAA logs detailed information about the following events:
+RAA logs detailed information about the following events:

 - Established connections for example: Agg.Connection successfully established.
-These logs include the connection URL, connection name (if present), connection hash, and user name. - Failed to establish connection for example: Agg.
-Connection failed to establish. - Problems when closing a connection.
+These logs include the connection URL, connection name (if present), connection hash, and user name. - Failed to establish connection for example: Agg.Connection failed to establish. - Problems when closing a connection.